 Office 365 and OneDrive for Business differ in that Office 365 is a team site, intended for storing project documents or team-related information.
 You can, however, use both programs together to create and control documents for business projects and purposes.

 The main features of OneDrive for Business include cloud file storage, the ability to share files and folders with co-workers, document control by administrators, and syncing content from a library to the platform.
+Keep reading to learn more about pros and cons of OneDrive.

 In-Depth Microsoft OneDrive for Business Review